Mount Ainslie

-Mount Ainslie is a hill with an elevation of 843 m AHD that is located in the northeastern suburbs of Canberra, in the Australian Capital Territory, Australia.
+Mount Ainslie is a hill with an elevation of 843 m AHD in the northeastern suburbs of Canberra, in the Australian Capital Territory, Australia.
 Mount Ainslie lies within part of the Canberra Nature Park.

 Cultural significance

-According to the Ngunnawal and Ngambri people, Mount Ainslie is a sacred place primarily for women’s business.
-Mount Ainslie and adjacent Galambary (Black Mountain) are referred to as women’s breasts.
+According to the Ngunnawal and Ngambri people, Mount Ainslie is a sacred place primarily for women's business.
+Mount Ainslie and adjacent Galambary (Black Mountain) are referred to as women's breasts.

 Current community usage includes opportunities for wildlife spotting along the network of walking and fire trails in the nature park, notably grey kangaroos and gang-gang cockatoos.
 There is a heritage "Heroes Path" linking the Australian War Memorial with the summit, marked by signs and plaques describing the difficult campaign along the Kokoda Track during WW2.
 Regular community sporting events include the "Mount Ainslie Run-Up" and Mount Ainslie parkrun, held every Saturday morning along the bush trails marking the western edge of the nature park.